Stirling High School: The Old School

 The High School of Stirling has been housed in several buildings over the course of its long history.

 In 1856 the high school was housed in a specially created building on Spittal Street.
 This building housed the classrooms for Mathematics, English, Modern Languages, Art, Classics; as well as a Gymnasium, and an Observatory on the roof.

-This school stayed open until 1962, long after the Education (Scotland) Act 1872 which made education compulsory for children aged 5 to 13 and dramatically increased the intake of pupils for the school, when the school moved from its place at the top of the town, to Torbrex - the previous position of the High School.

-The building the old school was housed in is now the Stirling Highland Hotel.
+This school stayed open until 1962, long after the Education (Scotland) Act 1872 which made education compulsory for children aged 5 to 13 and dramatically increased the intake of pupils for the school, when the school moved from its place at the top of the town to Torbrex.
+The 1856 building is now the Stirling Highland Hotel.

-The school's home from 1962 to 2008 was near the village of Torbrex.
+The school's home from 1962 onwards has been near the village of Torbrex.

 Through the various relocations great care has been taken to ensure the history of the School has been retained.
 This has resulted in a dedicated 'Heritage Room' being included in both the 1960s and 2008 buildings.
 This room is managed by the Former Pupil Association and houses the school Remembrance Book, various whole school photographs and oak panelling from the Rector's office of the Spittal Street Building.
 Also moved was the War Memorial Window, stained glass windows from the 1850s building and the House Captain Board listing the recipients of the School Dux Award and the names of the Head Boys and Girls.
 All of these items are displayed in the main foyer of the school.